-* Extension of certain existing prescriptions if you run out, as well as connecting with your physician for refills and clarification when required.
+* Extension of certain existing prescriptions if you run out, as well as connecting with your physician for refills and clarification if required.

 * Recommendations on ways to administer medications, including blister packing and automatic dispensing programs to make it easier to remember dosages and frequency.

 * Answers to questions about prescriptions: usage, side effects, potential interactions with over-the-counter drugs and supplements, proper storage and what to do if symptoms worsen.

 * Advice on how to potentially reduce the number of prescriptions needed and the possibility of adjusting dosages, if needed, to suit an individual’s needs.

 * Assistance in identifying and applying for specialized insurance plans to help offset the cost of certain medications.

 To identify the best pharmacist for your needs and to make sure you are able to take full advantage of their expertise and help, consider doing the following:

 * Ask questions.
 Be in the know about why the person you are caring for is taking medications, and any potential side effects or interactions.
 The Canadian Deprescribing Network suggests five questions to ask your pharmacist, physician, specialist and/or nurse about any medication being prescribed:

 1. Why is the care recipient taking this medication?

 2. What are the potential benefits and harms of this medication?